Guide to a Healthy Marriage

 - Take a curious stance, rather than a predictive stance.
 This is the key to not becoming stuck in patterns of mind reading.

-- Negotiate everything, even the roles you will each play in the relationship, e.g. will there be a main breadwinner?
+- Negotiate everything, even the roles you will each play in the relationship, e.g. will there be the main breadwinner?
 Who will take out the rubbish?
 How will cooking duties be distributed? etc.

 - Talk about the hard stuff when things are going well.